comp-journalism/UMD-J479V-J779V-Spring2017/README.md

 ###February 20 - Algorithmic Curation and Dissemination###

+- **Readings DUE**:
+  - M. Sifry.
+Facebook Wants You to Vote on Tuesday.
+Here's How It Messed With Your Feed in 2012.
+Mother Jones.
+Oct.
+2014.
+[Article](http://www.motherjones.com/politics/2014/10/can-voting-facebook-button-improve-voter-turnout)
+  - A. Spangher.
+Building the Next New York Times Recommendation Engine.
+NYT Open Blog.
+Aug.
+2015 [Article](http://open.blogs.nytimes.com/2015/08/11/building-the-next-new-york-times-recommendation-engine/)

 - **Coding Hangout: Wed.
 Feb.
 22, 4:30-7:00pm in Knight 3207**
   - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
 RSVP and there will be Pizza!
 RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)